The Team of Feps

 His mission at FEPS is to develop communication and deepen relations with national foundations.
 Growing up in Pau, France, Alain began by studying history there, specialising on Britain's European policy; research which brought him on a six month Erasmus programme in Wales.
 Trained in journalism at Laval University, Québec and the Robert Schuman University in Strasbourg, he worked for Canadian media then for Agence Europe in Brussels and finally had the opportunity to work for two MEPs in their constituency offices in the South-West of France.

 In 2005, he returned to Brussels and worked for the cabinet of the President of the European Commission.
 He joined FEPS in February 2011.alain.bloedtfeps-europe.eu

-He holds a PhD in economics from the School of Oriental and African Studies (SOAS), University of London.
+Giovanni holds a PhD in Economics from the School of Oriental and African Studies (SOAS), University of London.
 His PhD research focuses on financial and currency crises in emerging markets.
-During his PhD studies Giovanni worked as a Teaching Fellow at SOAS, where he taught on courses of International Economics, Political Economy of Development, and Comparative Growth.